IUth100100/siboxia.github.io/_pages/about.md

 ---

 My research focuses on AIOps for microservice systems, supercomputing, and intelligent computing, aiming to automate failure prediction, detection, and diagnosis for large-scale infrastructure.
-I have published 12 papers in leading international conferences and journals, including ACM/IEEE SC and ACM TOSEM, and I have served as a reviewer for IEEE TR.
+I have published 12 papers in leading international conferences and journals, including IEEE/ACM SC, IEEE/ACM ASE, ACM FSE, ACM WWW, ACM TOSEM, and IEEE TSC, and I have served as a reviewer for IEEE TR.

 # 🔥 News